 The NPA would like to invite you to join the conversation on health equity by participating in its first ever #Im4HealthEquity.
 Over the course of the next few weeks, you can share your thoughts on what health equity means to you by posting your responses to social media using the hashtag #Im4HealthEquity.
 Join the conversation

 The Social Determinants of Health include, but are not limited to education, jobs, health systems, food security, the physical and social environment, housing, transportation, etc.

 Dr. Mirta Roses Welcomes Regional Health Equity Council Members

-In a recorded video message, Dr. Mirta Roses, director of the Pan American Health Organization, the World Health Organization's regional office, welcomes members of the Regional Health Equity Councils and recognizes their efforts to help end health disparities as part of the National Partnership for Action to End Health Disparities.
+In a recorded video message, Dr. Mirta Roses, former director of the Pan American Health Organization, the World Health Organization's regional office, welcomes members of the Regional Health Equity Councils and recognizes their efforts to help end health disparities as part of the National Partnership for Action to End Health Disparities.
 Dr. Roses acknowledges the pervasive issue of health disparities throughout North, Central and South America.
 She identifies race and gender in the United States as strong indicators of health status, and discusses disparities related to the accessibility of health care.
 Dr. Roses highlights areas that need improvement, attention and action, including the lack of quality data and visibility of health inequities, while applauding the efforts of HHS and OMH as they spearhead work that aligns with the "Faces, Voices and Places" initiative.